-Recently I spent a week in the Blue-Ridge mountains, free from the bondage of cell phones, Internet and other equally useless crap.
+Recently I spent a week in the Blue-Ridge mountains, free from the bondage of cell phones, the Internet, and other equally useless crap.
 I spent my time kicking back in a log cabin with the family, hitting trails during the day and the hot tub at night.
 And you know what?
-We decided to pay a little something back to the local community by picking up a couple six packs of Blowing Rock High Country Ale brewed by Boone Brewing Company, LLC.
+We decided to pay a little something back to the local community by picking up a couple six-packs of Blowing Rock High Country Ale brewed by Boone Brewing Company, LLC.

 I’ve go to be honest—I’m usually a bit shallow when it comes to choosing my beer, and it pained me somewhat to choose a beer with such a lame bottle label.
 I mean the name is solid, but I’m pretty sure I could have fashioned a cooler looking beer-bottle label using a napkin, some spilled salsa and a fading sharpie.
 Minor details I suppose.

 My expectations weren’t very high, and I was fully prepared to write the beer off as a token of my appreciation to the mountains and their more permanent residents, but I have to say Blowing Rock Ale was actually pretty good!
 I might even venture to say it was enjoyable.

 Light color, light carbonation, adequate head, and a fantastic, sweet honey smell.
 The taste was equally sweet, though I wouldn’t mind a few more hops and a bit more carbonation to help tone the sweetness back a bit.
 The beer would probably make a good alternative to something like Blue Moon or anything else with a strong citrus taste.
 Overall, I’d say Blowing Rock Ale makes a great, safe pick as a six-pack and is well worth a try.